NVIDIA/DeepLearningExamples/PyTorch/SpeechRecognition/Jasper/README.md

 MODEL_CONFIG: model configuration. (default: 'configs/jasper10x5dr_sp_offline_specaugment.toml')
 RESULT_DIR: directory for results and logs. (default: '/results')
 CHECKPOINT: model checkpoint path. (required)
-CREATE_LOGFILE: boolean that indicates whether to create a log file that will be stored in `$RESULT_DIR`. (default: "true")
+CREATE_LOGFILE: boolean that indicates whether to create a log file that will be stored in `$RESULT_DIR`. (default: true)
-CUDNN_BENCHMARK: boolean that indicates whether to enable cudnn benchmark mode for using more optimized kernels. (default: 'false')
+CUDNN_BENCHMARK: boolean that indicates whether to enable cudnn benchmark mode for using more optimized kernels. (default: false)
-PRECISION: options are fp32 and fp16 with AMP. (default: 'fp32')
+AMP: if set to `true`, enables FP16 inference with AMP (default: false)
 NUM_STEPS: number of inference steps.
 If -1 runs inference on entire dataset. (default: -1)
 SEED: seed for random number generator and useful for ensuring reproducibility. (default: 6)
 BATCH_SIZE: data batch size.(default: 64)
-MODELOUTPUT_FILE: destination path for serialized model output with binary protocol.
+LOGITS_FILE: destination path for serialized model output with binary protocol.
 If 'none' does not save model output. (default: 'none')
 PREDICTION_FILE: destination path for saving predictions.
 If 'none' does not save predictions. (default: '${RESULT_DIR}/${DATASET}.predictions)
 ```